Jaid/action-sync-node-meta/readme.md

 <td>removeBranch</td>
 <td></td>
 <td>true</td>
-<td>If true and approve is also true, automatically merged pull requests will delete their branch afterwards.</td>
+<td>If true and direction is "overwrite-file" and approve is also true, automatically merged pull requests will delete their branch afterwards.</td>
 </tr>
 <tr>
 <td>syncDescription</td>